Pepijn98/CustomRPC/README.md

 *Honestly I don't even know if the windows build runs without python and qt4<br/>
 So if it doesn't see the build instructions below and install both.*<br/>
 <br/>
-See the [wiki](https://github.com/KurozeroPB/CustomRPC/wiki/Creating-and-using-a-Discord-app) on how to use CustomRPC with your own app for more customization.
+See the [wiki](https://github.com/KurozeroPB/CustomRPC/wiki/Creating-and-using-a-Discord-app) on how to use CustomRPC with your own app for more customization.<br/>
 Check out [projects](https://github.com/KurozeroPB/CustomRPC/projects/1) to see what is planned for the future.<br/>
 ## Previews
 Linux                                 |Windows